Marilizedv/COVID-19_Achievement_6/README.md

 ## Project Description
 The pandemic has been in the news since the beginning of 2020 and I have been interested in how countries are affected.
 The data of this pandemic has been available publicly since it is a global concern.
 I am also interested in determining how countries are progressing with the COVID-19 vaccination rollouts, which countries are using which vaccines and if the vaccines have had an effect on cases and deaths.
 I chose this topic since I am very interested in health statistics/data, coming from a health industry background.
 ## Key Questions Answered using Python Coding
-1. Which countries are using which vaccines? (not answered with Pyhron but with Tableau)
+1. Which countries are using which vaccines? (not answered with Python but with Tableau)
 2. How has the vaccine rollouts been progressing in each country?
 3. Which countries are more advanced and why?
 4. Which countries had the first batch of vaccines?